 The "originator" shall include faculty, staff, administrators, students, or groups thereof that use funds, facilities, or other resources of the University as the authors, creators, or inventors of intellectual property.
-If a group of individuals originate intellectual property, they are considered a single entity with respect to this policy and the originators are responsible for deciding issues that relate to their sharing of ownership and/or royalties.
+If a group of individuals originate intellectual property, they are considered a = single entity with respect to this policy and the originators are responsible for deciding issues that relate to their sharing of ownership and/or royalties.

-"University supported works" are those where the University provides substantial resources towards the production of intellectual property, above and beyond those resources traditionally provided (e.g. grant, access to facilities or offer of support).
+"University Sponsored or Supported Works" are those where the University provides "Substantial University Resources" towards the production of intellectual property, above and beyond those resources traditionally provided.
+Substantial University Resources may be provided by a university grant, access to facilities, or by an offer of support, among other means.